Reformation

 TOOLS

-Figma, Figma Make, FigJam, Maze, Claude, Stitch
+Figma, Maze, Claude, Stitch

 Reformation's mobile web had real friction – I needed to see it myself first